podium-lib/layout/README.md

 proxy endpoint the returned Promise will resolve with the passed in [HttpIncoming] object.

-The method take the following arguments:
+The method takes the following arguments:

 #### HttpIncoming (required)